DeviRobin/JavaFrameworksPractice/README.md

-<strong>** DO NOT DISTRIBUTE OR PUBLICLY POST SOLUTIONS TO THESE LABS.
-MAKE ALL FORKS OF THIS REPOSITORY WITH SOLUTION CODE PRIVATE.
-PLEASE REFER TO THE STUDENT CODE OF CONDUCT AND ETHICAL EXPECTATIONS FOR COLLEGE OF INFORMATION TECHNOLOGY STUDENTS FOR SPECIFICS. ** </strong>

-# WESTERN GOVERNOR UNIVERSITY
-## D287 – JAVA FRAMEWORKS

-<strong>Devika Prasanth</strong>

 B.  Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.
 >file: README.md.
 Created a README file including notes describing changes to code.
 >